nikkilr88/egghead-asciicasts/angular-1-in-the-angular-2-style/lessons/angular-1-x-compiling-our-application.md

 Now that we've created our Webpack and hooked it into Gulp, let's create a new JavaScript file to verify this is working.

-We're going to create an `app.js` file in our app directory, and we're going to put a simple `console log` here that says, "Hello, Eggly ES6!"
+We're going to create an `app.js` file in our app directory, and we're going to put a simple `console log` here that says, `Hello, Eggly ES6!`

 **client/app/app.js**
 ```javascript